-Backpacking is the art of living simply while collecting stories worth more than any souvenir.
-It teaches resilience, curiosity, and gratitude the kind of wisdom that money can’t buy.
+At its core, backpacking is about living simply while collecting stories that matter more than souvenirs.
+It teaches resilience, curiosity, and gratitude, the kind of lessons money can’t buy.

 Plan your holiday